-Nota: Pendiente de Traducir. ¡Anímese a traducir esta página!. ( y otras páginas pendientes)
+Nota: Urgente de Traducir. ¡ Anímese a traducir esta muy importante página !. ( y otras páginas muy importantes que urge traducir)

 Las anulaciones son permisos específicos diseñados para anular un papel en un contexto específico, permitiéndole "ajustar" sus permisos según sea necesario.